spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

   * A **snapshot** `struct` which implements `Improbable.Gdk.Core.ISpatialComponentSnapshot`.
 Its fully qualified name is: `{schema package}.{name of schema component}.Snapshot`.
   * A **component** `struct` which implements `Unity.Entities.IComponentData`, `Improbable.Gdk.Core.ISpatialComponentData`, and `Improbable.Gdk.Core.ISnapshottable<{schema package}.{name of schema component}.Snapshot>`.
 Its fully qualified name is: `{schema package}.{name of schema component}.Component`.

 These structs only contain the defined schema data fields.
-They do *not* contain any fields or methods relating to [commands]({{urlRoot}}/content/ecs/sending-receiving-component-commands) or [events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event) defined on that component.
+They do *not* contain any fields or methods relating to [commands]({{urlRoot}}/content/ecs/sending-receiving-component-commands) or [events](https://docs.improbable.io/reference/latest/shared/glossary#event) defined on that component.

 ## Generation details